top of page

 So I wanted to present poetry in a fun, different way that hasn’t been seen before.
 So that's where Extended Mic was born.

 44N: I love that.
-You're meeting people where they're at with a form that they maybe don't have access to.
+You're meeting people where they're at with a form that they may not have access to.
 That connects wonderfully to the guiding image and visual identity that you’ve created for Extended Mic, which is a key poetic device in and of itself.
-I would love for you to share a bit more about that image and how you came to it
+I would love for you to share a bit more about that image and how you came to it.

 44N: That's beautiful.
 And it speaks to what it means to be a poet, too.
 All those different things coexist.
 Leading into this season—this very first season of extended Mic—you have eight videos featuring eight poets, and you said that your aim is to make people look, maybe even (hopefully) twice.
 And I'd love for you to tell us a bit more about this approach and how our first two questions lend to the choices you made.